Caprese Skewers

 caprese skewers on a white plate with balsamic

-Now who’s ready to make some SKEWERS for their holiday party?
+Just want to make these SKEWERS for their holiday party?

 close up of caprese skewers on a white plate